-- 1. This course introduce the students to a fundamental understanding of the term public law by contrasting with the realm of private law and the relationship between the two streams of law. - 2.
-The study traces the evolution of the public law concept from the ancient times to the present and seeks to draw a distinction between the public law and private law - 3.
-The purpose of this course is to equip the students with a broad spectrum of legal and judicial systems in the fast globalizing world - 4.To give students brief knowledge about the various systems of governance and to draw a comparison between them. - 5.
-The course intends to provide a comparative analysis about the structure of government, legislative process and the role of the judiciary to have better understanding of the Indian polity
+1. This course introduce the students to a fundamental understanding of the term public law by contrasting with the realm of private law and the relationship between the two streams of law.
+2. The study traces the evolution of the public law concept from the ancient times to the present and seeks to draw a distinction between the public law and private law

+3. The purpose of this course is to equip the students with a broad spectrum of legal and judicial systems in the fast globalizing world legislative process and the role of the judiciary to have better understanding of the Indian polity